How to Detect an Astrophysical Nanohertz Gravitational-Wave Background: Conclusion and future work

 These analyses were also able to correctly characterize the spectrum of these backgrounds most of the time.
 However, we found the presence of a strong individual binary can bias the recovered amplitude high, and the recovered spectral slope low.
 We calculated the signal-to-noise ratio of the loudest individual binary in each realization and examined how that relates to the background properties.

 The fact that standard statistical analysis techniques used by the PTA community can indeed detect the signals from a realistic SMBHB population is reassuring.
 On the other hand, the possibility that individual binaries can bias spectral recovery is cause for concern, and suggests that joint analyses of individual binaries and the background might become necessary to avoid biased inference.
 Future studies investigating the interplay between these two source types will be crucial in making sure that any astrophysical interpretation is robust.
+In addition, it will be important to assess the importance of modeling multiple binaries simultaneously.
 We also plan to investigate the expected level of anisotropy in the stochastic background based on these realistic simulations using methods described e.g.~in \citet{nanograv_15yr_anisotropy} and \citet{Emiko_cw_paper}.
 While the results presented in this paper are based on a fixed astrophysical model, investigating the effect of astrophysical parameters on the resulting background and individual binary prospects is also being investigated \citep{Emiko_cw_paper}.

+Note that a similar independent analysis was reported concurrently in \citet{valtolina2023}, with results consistent with ours, based on simulated datasets resembling the latest dataset of the European Pulsar Timing Array.
+This highlights that our results are robust against the choice of the specific dataset we base our simulations on.
+One difference between the results is that \citet{valtolina2023} finds that their spectral index recovery is biased high, while we see an unbiased recovery of the spectral index on average (see Figure \ref{fig:A_gamma_scatter}).
+This is potentially due to the fact that the dataset we consider is significantly longer, which allows access to lower frequencies, where the spectrum is less affected by finite-number effects.